aksperiod/docs/source/Classroom/Deliver/Undeliverable_Email/my_emails_are_going_to_spam.md

 In order to show the ISPs that you are the sender and that you meant to send these messages, the authentication needs to be properly done.

 The sending domain needs to be [whitelabeled]({{root_url}}/User_Guide/Settings/Whitelabel/index.html) (so that the SPF and DKIM pass).
-We highly recommend whitelabeling all of the links that you include in yoru email - as mentioned above, these links should be on your own domain and they shouldn't be blacklisted.
+We highly recommend whitelabeling all of the links that you include in your email - as mentioned above, these links should be on your own domain and they shouldn't be blacklisted.

 If the above guidelines are met (the sending domain matches the whitelabeled domain; the authentication is properly handled, the content is relevant and not using spam triggering words, and the IP is clean and warmed-up) then your messages should start going to inbox.